My first evening in Kiel

 After spending two days in Kiel, I managed to learn the basics of “how to cross the road” and feeling slightly optimistic I ventured on my own.
-It felt like characters from the movie Hobbit, albeit in jeans and jackets minus the beards, were shadowing me, “the Hobbit.”
+It felt like giant characters from the movie Hobbit, albeit in jeans and jackets minus the beards, were shadowing me – The Hobbit.
 Six feet and a few inches seemed like an average height of a German, including women.
 Sigh.

 With so many signals for vehicles, people, bicycles, I crossed the road anyway.
-Immediately, the only person across the street, an old woman, with a worried look confronted me.
-She started a conversation, I understood the word “Gefarhrlich” meaning dangerous and realized I probably did something wrong.
-I also heard about Germans fixation about the rules.
+Immediately, the only person across the street, an old woman with a worried look confronted me.
+She started a conversation, I understood the word “Gefaerhrlich” meaning dangerous and realized I probably did something wrong.
+I also heard about the Germans’ fixation of the rules.
 In the little German I knew, I started explaining myself to her.
 I told her that I did not see the signal and she understood that I couldn’t see at all because my eyes were Kaput.
 She felt very sorry for me and I felt very sorry for me.
 I continued walking, I walked on the lanes meant for bicycles and got belled at, a few times.
 I somehow managed to reach the university in one piece.
 But my adventure didn’t stop there.

 My first day at the University

 The doors of some offices were so gigantic.
 It was meant for strong and tall Germans, I thought.
 Pushing one such door with all my might, I entered the office sweating in the cold weather, and the door closed behind me.
 Adding push-ups to the to-do list in my mind, I turned around to look at the mammoth again.
-I saw another student at the door, and she pressed a button and the door open.
+I saw another student behind the door press a button and enter the building.
 I flushed, I just forced opened an automatic door.
-Gladly, no one saw, or so I though!
+Gladly, no one saw, or so I thought.

-Then I went to the library looking for some books-I might hardly study-for my course.
-The keyboard of the computer, was at my shoulder height.
-I literally looked up at the computer and used the opportunity to thank the computer for its service to the humanity.
-Suddenly the student, standing tall, next to me said/asked something in German and I promptly said nein-no in German.
+Then I proceeded to the library looking for some books for my course.
+The keyboard of the computer, I’m supposed to use to find my books, was at my shoulder height.
+I literally looked up at the computer and used the opportunity to thank the computer for its service to humanity.
+Suddenly the student, standing tall, next to me said/asked something in German and I promptly said “nein”, no in German.
 I don’t remember what law I applied at that moment and decided that saying a no was way better than saying a yes.
-I found out from another student who spoke English that he asked if it was ok to borrow my pen.
+I found out from an English speaking student that the student next to me just asked me if he could borrow my pen.

 Food shopping in Kiel

-I came with the mindset, when it rains life must pause for a little while but in Kiel it doesn’t work like that.
-When it rains, I should wear a raincoat and go to the University, for it rains in spring, summer, autumn and winter, sometimes 5 days a week.
+I came with the mindset when it rains life must pause for a little while, but in Kiel it doesn’t work like that.
+When it rains, I have to wear a raincoat and go to the University, for it rains in spring, summer, autumn and winter, sometimes 5 days a week.